farazmazhar/farazmazhar/README.md

 ### Hello there 👋

-I am Data and Cloud Engineer with about 2 years of experience.
+I am Data and Cloud Engineer with about 3 years of experience.

 ---

-#### Python - Hadoop - Spark - Cloud*
+#### Python - Hadoop - Spark - AWS* - Azure - Databricks

 *AWS Certified Developer - Associate